CollinAlpert/Java2DB/README.md

 That's it!
 Now we can get data from the database using the services using simple methods like `getById` and so on.\
 As you can see from the example, custom methods can be defined in the respective service using the `getSingle` or `getMultiple` methods provided by the `BaseService`.\
 These two methods can only used by custom methods in the service classes and not by a service directly.
 This is to preserve good programming practice and forces you to create descriptive methods for any specific data you might be getting.\
-An important thing to remember when working with Strings in predicates in the Java2DB context is that Strings are compared using the `==` equality comparison.
-The reason for this is that the lambda is converted to SQL and not checked for actual equality in Java, but rather in SQL.

 The last thing you need to do is give Java2DB access to your database.
 Set the static variables `HOST`, `DATABASE`, `USERNAME`, `PASSWORD` and optionally `PORT` of the `DBConnection` class to achieve possibility of connection.